kubernetes/website/content/en/docs/concepts/workloads/pods/_index.md

 ## Container probes

-A Probe is a diagnostic performed periodically by the kubelet on a Container.
-To perform a diagnostic, the kubelet calls a Handler implemented by the container.
-There are three types of handlers:
+A _probe_ is a diagnostic performed periodically by the kubelet on a container.
+To perform a diagnostic, the kubelet can invoke different actions:

-- ExecAction
+- `ExecAction` (performed with the help of the container runtime)
-- TCPSocketAction
+- `TCPSocketAction` (checked directly by the kubelet)
-- HTTPGetAction
+- `HTTPGetAction` (checked directly by the kubelet)

-learn more about it [here](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#container-probes)
+You can read more about [probes](docs/concepts/workloads/pods/pod-lifecycle/#container-probes) in the Pod Lifecycle documentation.

 ## {{% heading "whatsnext" %}}